EN TR

 Conclusion

-Every panel can be different and still be buildable.
-With per-position optimization, we achieve 38-45% cooling reduction while maintaining daylight above 50%.
-That's a performance level fixed shading cannot reach.
-The method works.
-We've built it.
+Every panel can be different and still be rationalized for fabrication.
+With per-position optimization, our simulations show 38-45% cooling reduction while maintaining daylight above 50%; a performance level fixed shading cannot reach.
+The method works in the model.
+Building a bay of it is the honest next test.

 Limitations